ManuJ90/ManuJ90/README.md

 First, I'm gonna deep dive my JS and React Skills, I really like them...

-Then I'm gonna dive into the Angular World... and why not some Ethereum and stuff like that...
+Then I'm gonna dive into the Angular World because it's the framework by excellence chosen by fintechs ... and why not some Ethereum... the Crypto world is fascinating and it's changing the game... one is never ready

 Don't know if I'm gonna be able to *master* those things but at least have an idea, a code to turn whenever I need, and try to do my best for the first job. :wink: